Dollar to Naira Exchange Rate Today in Black Market

 Nigeria continues to export crude oil and buy Premium Motor Spirit (petrol), gasoline, kerosene, and other crude oil components that could have been processed domestically.

-• The Nigerian Mentality
+5. The Nigerian Mentality:

 The prevalent perception of Nigerians about foreign-produced goods is that everything foreign is superior to anything manufactured at home.
 That is a very dangerous mindset to adopt.

 Foreign nationals prefer to purchase locally produced goods to assist their compatriots, such as the Asian Tigers.
 However, this is not true for Nigerians.
-Our zeal for all things international has resulted in the dollar gaining significant ground versus the naira.
+Their zeal for all things international has resulted in the dollar gaining significant ground versus the naira.

 Nigerian politicians are robbing the nation blind.
 Tell you what, billions of naira have been embezzled from public coffers by politicians charged with the duty of stewarding this money for the country’s development.